 Ceramic planters should not be painted as they will peel immediately.

 Initially I was drawn to the wood planters you see at street cafés all over Europe, but every planter I saw was falling apart.
 With my experience in yacht maintenance and rebuilding, including classic plank on plank varnished hull wooden sailboats, I could see that existing wood planter designs were not built to last for more than a few years.
 DeepStream was in fact created by a sketch of a wood planter I did while enjoying espresso at a sidewalk cafe in Milan that was delineated by this typical decaying wood planter you see all over Europe.

-Modular wood planter construction makes custom adaptation very economical so I was determined to engineer a system that would overcome any shortcomings.
+Long wood planter using modular construction makes custom adaptation very economical so I was determined to engineer a system that would overcome any shortcomings.
 Furthermore, given the need for lightweight planters for rooftop gardens with a beneficial weight to volume and strength ratio nothing beats wood except recycled plastic lumber.

 Available wood planter construction techniques fastened wood to wood, and planters would tear themselves apart with the expansive forces that wood exerts through repeated wet and dry cycles, think of a wooden floor when it gets wet and buckles, that’s the wood expanding across the grain.